AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

    >[!IMPORTANT]
    >
-   >If you revoke consent to [!DNL Payment Services] for Adobe Commerce and Magento Open Source for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].
+   >If you revoke consent to [!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] for processing your payments (in your PayPal account settings), orders in your store cannot be processed by [!DNL Payment Services].

 ## Request payments entitlement from Adobe

 To enable live onboarding, you must request payments entitlement from Adobe:

 1. On the _Admin_ sidebar, go to **[!UICONTROL Sales]** > **[!UICONTROL Payment Services]**.
-1. Click **[!UICONTROL Get Live Payments]** in your [!DNL Payment Services] dashboard.
+1. Click **[!UICONTROL Get Live Payments]** in your [!DNL Payment Services] Home.

    ![Request entitlements](assets/request-entitlements.png)